siyaaa-jpg/emailvalido/README.md

 # emailvalido
-emailvalido helps in verifying email address
+emailvalido helps in verifying email address using html,css and js